NUS-CEG5203/assignments/docs/Assignment_1/1_Intro.md

 [Performance analysis](5_Performance_Analysis.md) - This page describes some general approaches to performance analysis, as well as the specific approach followed in the assignment, which is using an AXI Timer peripheral.

-Further, you should integrate an AXI Timer into your block design, and modify your software C code to report the time taken for matrix multiplication.
-Some hints on how to do this are given on the Performance analysis page.

 ## Assignment 1

 Assignment #1 is a homework exercise and carries 10 marks.

-All the required files are [here](https://github.com/NUS-EE4218/labs/tree/main/Lab_2)
+All the required files are [here](https://github.com/NUS-CEG5203/assignments/tree/main/code_templates/Asst1)

 The matrix **A** is a 64 x 8 matrix given in A.csv (CSV = comma-separated values).
 The elements of A are in the corresponding ASCII form in A.csv - this is essentially a text file and can be opened using a text editor\*.
 You can also open it with Excel, which will show it as a table.